SouridyaDey/document_analyzer_chatbot/README.md

 - Run Ollama in a new terminal by *ollama serve*.
 Keep this terminal running.
 - Pull the pre-built Docker image from DockerHub.
 The <username>/<Dockerimagename> is souridya7/ollama_rag_chatbot
 - Run the Docker container by *docker run -it --network=host souridyadey/ollama-rag-chatbot* (For Linux)
+- Now the chatbot will be live.
+Upload a document of your choice to ask questions!